Building a Slack Chat Bot

 [00:04:43]

-If you are already in a thread, there's gonna be the the parent thread timestamp, and if you are replying to a message with its first reply, you're just gonna use the message timestamp itself.
+If you are already in a thread, there's gonna be the parent thread timestamp, and if you are replying to a message with its first reply, you're just gonna use the message timestamp itself.
 So we're gonna check if it's in a thread first, that's payload message thread timestamp.

 [00:04:59]

 And if that doesn't exist, we're gonna get the payload message timestamp.
-With those details, we can send our message, so we're gonna await slack API.
+With those details, we can send our message, so we're gonna await Slack API.
 We're gonna use the chat.postMessage, and what we wanna send is the channel, so that's where it's going, the thread ts, so that it goes into the right reply, and then we need to set up our text.

 [00:05:22]

 And so this is going to be just a nudge to remind somebody that like, hey, you should use the process.
 So we'll say, hey and tag them and that's their user id.
-And again, these pointy boys are a way of slack letting you link in a not markdown, but they call it markdown way.
+And again, these pointy boys are a way of Slack letting you link in a not markdown, but they call it markdown way.

 [00:05:45]